michaelchimento/STbayes/README.md

  - cTADA (acquisition time known) and OADA (only acquisition order known) model types.
  - static and dynamic networks.
  - multi-network comparison (with static or dynamic networks).
- - multiple diffusion trials with the same set, subsets, or different sets of individuals.
+ - multiple trials with the same set, subsets, or different sets of individuals.
  - constant and time-varying ILVs for additive and multiplicative transmission models.
  - varying effects by individual for strength of social transmission, baseline hazard rates, and other user defined ILVs.
  - Easy workflow for ELPD (loo-psis, waic) model comparison.